saethor/week2/testExamples.md

 ### Test when a game is won with a horizontal row
 __Given__ a game was created by TheGuy and Gummi had joined the game, and both players have placed two moves each in a horizontal line. __When__ TheGuy places a move in the last horizontal slot __then__ two events are emitted, MovePlaced and GameWon.

+### Test when a game is won with a diagonal row
+__Given__ a game was created by TheGuy and Gummi had joined the game, and TheGuy had placed two moves going diagonally down from top left corner and Gummi had placed two moves anywhere except bottom right slot. __When__ TheGuy places a move in the bottom right slot __then__ two events are emitted, MovePlaced and GameWon.